azizul-i/recipe-search-engine-NZMSA-2020/README.md

 # Food-Finder Web App MSA 2020 Phase 1
 A Typescript/React Web App that displays information about food recipes.
-To use the food-finder web app, simply add ingredients by typing it into the text field, and adding it to your ingredients list (these can be considered as the ingredients you have with you to prepare your next meal) The system/API will then search for recipes that contain whatever ingredients you have in your list, so that you can make delicious food with what you have in your cupboard.
+To use the food-finder web app, simply add ingredients by typing it into the text field, and adding it to your ingredients list (these can be considered as the ingredients you have with you to prepare your next meal) The system/API (Recipe Puppy API) will then search for recipes that contain whatever ingredients you have in your list, so that you can make delicious food with what you have in your cupboard.

 To run the web app locally:
 1) Make sure you have Node installed.